Understanding the different enrollment periods.

 If you are enrolled in a Medicare Advantage plan as of January 1, you may make a one-time election to go to another Medicare Advantage plan or Original Medicare and make a coordinating change to add or drop Part D Prescription drug coverage.

-Initial Coverage Enrollment Period (ICEP)
+Initial Coverage Election Period (ICEP)

-When you first become eligible for Medicare.
+When you first become eligible for a Medicare Advantage plan or Prescription Drug Plan.

 Special Enrollment Period (SEP)